Perth Royal Show: History

 The show was moved to the Claremont Showground in 1905, when it became known as the Perth Royal Show.
 That year 30,000 people attended.
 At some point a September/October timeframe to hold the show was established to align with the calendars of farmers.
-The Great War interrupted the show between 1915 and 1918.
-1919 saw the show return.
+World War I interrupted the show between 1915 and 1918; during this time the Claremont Showgrounds were used to house and train Australian troops.

-In 1929 the Centenary Pavilion was erected, making it one of Perth's largest undercover venues.
+In 1929, the Centenary Pavilion was erected, making it one of Perth's largest undercover venues.

-In 1940, because of World War II the show went on a hiatus through to 1944.
-1945 saw the show return.
+In 1940, because of World War II, the show went on a hiatus through to 1944; the military again used the Showgrounds during this period.
+In 1945, the return of the show was celebrated as a "Victory Show".

+In October 1954, the first Showgrounds railway station opened on the north side of the Ashton Avenue road bridge.

 In 1965, show attendance reached 250,000 for the first time.
+In 1979, Prince Philip opened the show.
+In celebration of WAY 79 (the sesquicentennial commemorations of European colonisation of the state), the show ran for 16 days.
+In 1980, Queen Elizabeth and Prince Philip visited the show.

-In 1995 a new Showgrounds railway station was opened; 460,000 people attended the show in 1997.
+In 1995, a new Showgrounds station was opened; it was constructed 400 metres south of the original station and was integrated with an entry plaza to the showgrounds.
+The 1997 show set an all-time record for attendance – 460,000 people.

-In 2004 the Royal Show was named an "Icon of Western Australia" by the Western Australian government and the National Trust of Western Australia, as part of the Western Australian 175th Anniversary celebrations.
+In 2004, the Royal Show was named an "Icon of Western Australia" by the Western Australian government and the National Trust of Western Australia as part of the Western Australian 175th Anniversary celebrations.